StefRuseva88/softUni-integration-tests/README.md

 - NUnit: A unit-testing framework for all .NET languages.

 ### Project Structure
-- /Tests: Contains the test cases for each system.
+- Tests: Contains the test cases for each system.
-- /Models: Contains the models representing the API responses and requests.
+- Models: Contains the models representing the API responses and requests.

 ### Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.